Lost, mislaid, and abandoned property: Unclaimed property

 Unclaimed property laws in the United States provide for two reporting periods each year whereby unclaimed bank accounts, stocks, insurance proceeds, utility deposits, un-cashed checks and other forms of "personal property" are reported first to the individual state's Unclaimed Property Office, then published in a local newspaper and then finally the property is turned over to the State for safe keeping until its rightful owner makes a claim.
 The states sponsor a free public site that reports only a portion of the unclaimed property available in the United States.
 There are commercial sites as well that provide the same information or portions of the information for a fee.
 Some consumer reporting sites that conduct the research and assist consumers will do so without charge or expense to the consumers.

 In Australia, unclaimed money laws provide a one to two year reporting period each year whereby unclaimed bank accounts, superannuation, deceased estate inheritances, insurance, shares, dividends, utility deposits, unpresented cheques and other forms of "unclaimed money" are reported to the appropriate governing body under which the organisation holding the money falls under.
 This can include states in Australia or the Commonwealth.
 Money is unclaimed money if it is money whose owners is not identifiable.

 Owners of unclaimed money can apply to the governing body where the unclaimed money is being held, however, in some cases, the owner is required to go back to the organisation who lodged the money as unclaimed.
 Unclaimed Money Professionals or Unclaimed Money Agents also can assist owners to claim back their unclaimed money.
 Due to the strict requirements to claim unclaimed money back in Australia, people may need the assistance of a professional or licensed private investigator to locate support documents for their claim of payment.

 Mislaid property

 Property is generally deemed to have been mislaid or misplaced if it is found in a place where the true owner likely did intend to set it, but then simply forgot to pick it up again.
 For example, a wallet found in a shop lying on a counter near a cash register will likely be deemed misplaced rather than lost.

-Under common law principles, the finder of a misplaced object has a duty to turn it over to the owner of the premises, on the theory that the true owner is likely to return to that location to search for his misplaced item.
+Under common law principles, the finder of a misplaced object has a duty to turn it over to the owner of the premises, on the theory that the true owner is likely to return to that location to search for their misplaced item.
 If the true owner does not return within a reasonable time (which varies considerably depending on the circumstances), the property becomes that of the owner of the premises.